Hawaii volcano destroys dozens of homes

 The island was hit by a powerful 6.9 magnitude earthquake on Friday.

 Brenton Awa, another resident, said: "Knowing that these pets are still in cages, or in fences, or in chains without food makes my heart sore a little bit.

-That's one of the reasons we went in to feed some of the pets.
+"That's one of the reasons we went in to feed some of the pets.
 It is just sad."

 Kilauea is one of the world's most active volcanoes and has been in constant eruption for 35 years.